Highest averages method: Divisor procedure

-Usually, the divisor is initially set to equal the Hare quota.
+Usually, it is initially set to equal the Hare quota.
 However, this procedure may assign too many or too few seats.
-In this case the apportionments for each state will not add up to the total legislature size.
+In this case the apportionments for each party will not add up to the total legislature size.
 A feasible divisor can be found by trial and error.
+Given that the divisor is some approximation of the ratio of total votes to total seats, this operation can be viewed as varying that total number of seats and letting the rounding compensate it back to the actual legislature size.

 Highest averages procedure

 With the highest averages algorithm, every party begins with 0 seats.
 Then, at each iteration, we allocate a seat to the party with the highest vote average, i.e. the party with the most votes per seat.
 This method proceeds until all seats are allocated.

 However, it is unclear whether it is better to look at the vote average before assigning the seat, what the average will be after assigning the seat, or if we should compromise with a continuity correction.
 These approaches each give slightly different apportionments.
+Many electoral laws use the average before assigning the seat.
 In general, we can define the averages using the signpost sequence: